CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

+This came "for free" because the only thing that had to be changed was the direction in which we shoot rays from each pixel.
+Since changing this only equates to generating a random number when creating rays, there is no noticeable performance impacts to antialiasing.
+You can't, however, cache the first bounce.
+The is the same for when ray tracing on the CPU.

+Additionally, as opposed to picking a random offset from the pixel center to antialias, one can use other types of techniques that don't rely on a random generated number (think stratified sampling).
+This may be more efficient as it will reduce the number of arithmetic operations.

 ### Refraction

 The objects you import in a ray tracer may vary in material.
 An object's material is, in essence, determines how a ray bounces off of or into the object.
 One cool phenomenon is the way that light refracts when it interacts with water, glass, and other dielectrics.
 The tricky part to getting this to look right is to formulate how the light will reflect or refract based on the varying angles of the camera and the index of refraction of the material.
 Once accomplished, you get interesting looking results as shown below.